 - If the option is greyed out, follow the steps mentioned in this article.

-- Once Outlook opens, I’ll see a prompt that asks me whether I want to connect this SharePoint calendar to Outlook.
+- Once Outlook opens, I will see a prompt that asks me whether I want to connect this SharePoint calendar to Outlook.
 Yes, I do.
 I’m going to click Allow.

 - Now, click yes on connect this SharePoint calendar to Outlook.

-- What you’ll see happen now is, the Techieberry Blog calendar in my outlook and here it’s alongside my personal calendar.
+- What you will see happen now is, the Techieberry Blog calendar in my outlook and here it’s alongside my personal calendar.

 - I’m going to close my personal calendar so the shared calendar will take up the full screen.
 What I can do now that I’m in Outlook and I have a calendar view up, I could create events within here.

 - Let’s say, I want to create an event tomorrow.
 Let me go ahead and create this.